 How Can This Get Any Better?
 How About a Baby Wild Horses!

-As the tour continued, we rode up the beach, near the persimmon groves that the horses are fond of eating, and through the sandy beach house roads in search of the rest of the herd.
+As the tour continued, we rode up the beach and through the persimmon groves that the horses are fond of eating.
+Then toured the sandy beach house roads in search of the rest of the herd.
 We found even more horses and were so excited to get to see the very first foal of the season, Dove- so stinkin’ cute!